CoverGo/build-publish-net-workflow/README.md

 - There are zero or more unit tests projects
 - There are zero or more integration test projects
 - There are zero or more acceptance test projects requiring Behave.Pro integration
-- External dependencies for integration and acceptance tests could be constructed as docker-compose environment
+- External dependencies for integration and acceptance tests could be constructed as docker compose environment
 - Integrate and acceptance test projects contains compose files required to run the tests
 - There are zero or more NuGet packages (for the service client, for example)